drakkan/sftpgo/docs/account.md

   - `allowed_extensions`, list of, case insensitive, allowed files extension.
 Shell like expansion is not supported so you have to specify `.jpg` and not `*.jpg`.
 Any file that does not end with this suffix will be denied
   - `denied_extensions`, list of, case insensitive, denied files extension.
 Denied file extensions are evaluated before the allowed ones
   - `path`, SFTP/SCP path, if no other specific filter is defined, the filter apply for sub directories too.
 For example if filters are defined for the paths `/` and `/sub` then the filters for `/` are applied for any file outside the `/sub` directory
 - `fs_provider`, filesystem to serve via SFTP.
-Local filesystem and S3 Compatible Object Storage are supported
+Local filesystem, S3 Compatible Object Storage, Google Cloud Storage and Azure Blob Storage are supported
 - `s3_bucket`, required for S3 filesystem
 - `s3_region`, required for S3 filesystem.
 Must match the region for your bucket.
 You can find here the list of available [AWS regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
 For example if your bucket is at `Frankfurt` you have to set the region to `eu-central-1`
 - `s3_access_key`